danielnemenyi/mu4e-filters/README.md

 on.

 It also allows users to intuitively and easily perform complex and non-trivial narrowing and search queries.

-For example: *Filter the current email list by those from the sender at point with a 'Word'-like attachment sent this month that I still haven't replied to* (`,l , s f , a w , d m , W`).
+For example: *Filter the current email list by those from the sender at point with a 'Word'-like attachment sent this month that I still haven't replied to* (`, l , s f , a w , d m , W`).

 Pressing `,` will make Mu4e Filters narrow the current header view by that filter.
 To perform a global search of all your messages instead,